tantecky/bvalid/README.md

 # bvalid

-In browser BTC address validator
+In browser only BTC address validator